MrEdgeNL/RPi-Pico-Robot-Platform/README.md

 Quit the main loop, closes RTC's.
 (Since the _robot.loop()_ ends, this will also close the communication class inside the function: _main_robot_loop()_.)

+* Additional functionality by messaging:

+The robot as a auto-execute list, which could be filled,started,stopped & cleared by user:
+- "RBT add_cmd target,function,args"

+  Will add new message, to robot._cmds_list.
+- "RBT start_cmds", "RBT stop_cmds", "RBT clear_cmds"
+- "RBT run_square distance,CCW,speed"

+  Resets drive, empty auto-execute list.
+Fills auto-execute and runs driving a square of: 'distance', moving either CCW or CW, with 'speed'.

 ## Differential drive class functionality:
 * __set_pwm(left_pwm=0, right_pwm=0):_